1. What is the fee?

 2. When are games played?

 Games are played on Saturdays for seven consecutive weeks starting the first Saturday in January after school begins.
+If necessary, some games may be played on Friday nights.

 3. Where are games played?